timescale/docs/timescaledb/overview/release-notes/index.md

 ## 2.1.1 (2021-03-29)

-This maintenance release contains bugfixes since the 2.1.0 release.
+This maintenance release contains bug fixes since the 2.1.0 release.
 We deem it high priority for upgrading.

 The bug fixes in this release address issues with CREATE INDEX and